certat/tuency-docs/docs/02_concept.md

 A Portal Administrator possesses the highest level of privileges, equivalent to those of a tenantadmin but applicable to all tenants within the Portal.
-Additionally, a portaladmin can edit tags for Contacts and Organizations.
+Additionally, a portaladmin can edit tags for Contacts and organisations.

 ## Contacts